-Our radiologists will carefully analyze your MRI images and provide a report to your physician.
+Our fellowship trained sub-specialty radiologists will carefully analyze your MRI images and provide a report to your physician.
 Once he or she has received the report, your physician can discuss the results with you.
 Your technologist will also give you a CD or USB containing the scanned images when you leave our clinic.

 Why choose to have an MRI scan at False Creek Healthcare?

 In addition to our world-class technology, each and every one of our physicians, technologists and radiologists has years of experience and a commitment to excellence.
-Our modern facility and patient-centered philosophy will ensure you have a positive experience at every turn.
+Our modern facility and patient-centred philosophy will ensure you have a positive experience at every turn.
 Let us help you achieve optimal health and wellness in a professional, clinical setting.

 If you’re ready to explore your diagnostic needs with our board-certified radiologists, experienced MRI technologists and patient care coordinators, request an appointment today.

 Q: Is a concussion a traumatic brain injury?

 A: Yes, the most common and least serious type of traumatic brain injury is called a concussion.
 However, concussions can range in severity.
 Most concussions are temporary with mild symptoms that go away in hours or days but more severe concussions can have long lasting effects.
 In particular, athletes or others who have sustained a severe concussion or multiple concussions can encounter especially severe symptoms that can last for months or years.

 Q: Is it possible to see the effects of Traumatic Brain Injury 2 to 3 years after the accident?

 A: Yes, the characteristic iron content will still be present in the brain even after 5 years.
 Only in rare cases will the iron be reabsorbed by your body.

 Q: Are micro bleeds unique to Traumatic Brain Injury?
 Can something else, for example excessive drinking cause micro-bleeds?